mwerezak/sphinx-lang/README.md

 As well, this whole project started as a way to learn Rust, and I have definitely been doing a lot of that.
 I would also love for this to be an actual, practical, and complete development tool for someone someday, and that's still a fairly long road to walk.

-# Is it a compiled language or an interpreted language?

-Sphinx is compiled to a bytecode intermediate representation which is run on a virtual machine.
-In the future I would like to move to a JIT implementation but there are a lot of other things to deal with first.

 # Ok, how do I run it?

 Sphinx makes use of Rust's [pointer metadata API](https://github.com/rust-lang/rust/issues/81513), which has not yet been stabilized.
 So in order to build it you will need nightly Rust.
 Probably if you're here you're interested in looking at the internals of a compiler/VM (since the language itself is pretty WIP), so you probably already know how to set that up, but if you don't, you can get it with `rustup`.

 Once built, you can run the REPL with `sphinx` and the disassembler with `sphinx-dasm`.
 Both executables have `--help` to list the command line options.
+Also check out the `--debug` option on `sphinx` which starts up a step-through debugger.

 Here is some example code you can run to get started:
 ```